circulon/IFDB.bundle/README.md

   - ****Option 1**: From a zip file**
     - get the latest code from [here](https://github.com/circulon/IFDB.bundle/archive/refs/heads/master.zip)
     - extract it and rename the extracted folder `master` to `IFDB.bundle`
-    - copy/move the `IFDB.bundle` folder to the `Plugins-ins` folder you found above
+    - copy/move the `IFDB.bundle` folder to the `Plug-ins` folder you found above
   - **Option 2: Clone the git repo**
-    - cd to the `Pkug-ins` folder you found above
+    - cd to the `Plug-ins` folder you found above
     - `git clone https://github.com/circulon/IFDB.bundle.git`
 - Fix permissions on the `IFDB.bundle` folder (optional)
 - Restart the Plex server